nuts-foundation/denylist/README.md

 ## Clear CDN cache
-The denylist is hosted on Github but distributed using [www.jsdelivr.com](https://www.jsdelivr.com), which is "A free CDN for open source projects".
+The denylist is hosted on GitHub but distributed using [www.jsdelivr.com](https://www.jsdelivr.com), which is "A free CDN for open source projects".
-This CDN operates on top of multiple major CDNs and will provide us with a better uptime than Github can.
+This CDN operates on top of multiple major CDNs and will provide us with a better uptime than GitHub can.
-The [default cache for jsdelivr](https://www.jsdelivr.com/documentation#id-caching) is 12 hours for files on Github branches.
-TODO: contact jsdelivr to see if/how we can speed this up.

 The denylist file can be found at https://cdn.jsdelivr.net/gh/nuts-foundation/denylist@main/denylist/denylist.jws.
-This points to the `main` branch on the Github repo.
+This points to the `main` branch on the GitHub repo.

+The [default cache](https://www.jsdelivr.com/documentation#id-caching) for jsDelivr is 12 hours for files on GitHub branches.
+To speed this up, clear the cache for the denylist.
+To do this go to https://www.jsdelivr.com/tools/purge and purge the full URL `https://cdn.jsdelivr.net/gh/nuts-foundation/denylist@main/denylist/denylist.jws`.
+This can also be done using the purge API.
+Instructions for this are in the vault item `jsDelivr Purge API instructions`.

 ## Troubleshooting